Takuzo Aida

-Takuzo Aida (相田 卓三, Aida Takuzō) is a Japanese polymer chemist, the Deputy Director of the RIKEN Center for Emergent Matter Science (CEMS), and a Professor at the University of Tokyo.
+Takuzo Aida (相田 卓三, Aida Takuzō, born 3 May 1956) is a Japanese polymer chemist specializing in supramolecular chemistry and materials science.
+He is deputy director of the RIKEN Center for Emergent Matter Science and a distinguished professor in the Department of Chemistry and Biotechnology at the University of Tokyo.

-Education
+Early life and education

-Aida received his Bachelor of Engineering in Physical Chemistry at the Yokohama National University in 1979.
-He continued his studies at the University of Tokyo, where he earned his Master of Engineering (1981) and Doctor of Engineering (1984) in Polymer Chemistry.
+Aida was born in Ōita Prefecture, Japan.
+He earned a Bachelor of Engineering in physical chemistry from Yokohama National University in 1979.
+He then pursued graduate studies in polymer chemistry at the University of Tokyo under Shohei Inoue, receiving a Master of Engineering in 1981 and a Doctor of Engineering in 1984.